-ChillOut is a two-hour session that gives kids in Years 6 and 7 a fun and easy way to start Christian friendships that we hope will be the beginnings of strong, encouraging relationships that last through teenage years and beyond.
+ChillOut is a 2-3 hour session that gives kids in Years 6 and 7 a fun and easy way to start Christian friendships that we hope will be the beginnings of strong, encouraging relationships that last through teenage years and beyond.

-Held from 7.00-9.00pm on select Fridays during term time, past events have included Pizza & Bowling, Pool Parties, Night Walks, Games Nights etc.
+Generally held on Saturday evenings during term time, past events have included Pizza & Bowling, Pool Parties, Night Walks, Games Nights etc.

 Details of each event are sent out via facebook a couple of weeks before each event, so if you'd like to keep up to date, request to be added to the closed facebook group (see link).

 As part of our duty of care, we request that everyone attending ChillOut completes a once-off registration form (linked).